 You'll know you're dehydrated if you feel dizzy, nauseous, have a headache, are constipated, and are lethargic.
 If you feel this way or want to avoid dehydration, make sure to drink more water than you think you need.

 Orthostatic hypotension is when your blood pressure suddenly drops when you stand.
 Symptoms include sudden dizziness or lightheadedness.
 You may even be at risk of passing out.
 Orthostatic hypotension is common in people who decide to water fast.

 If you experience this condition, take care to avoid situations in which dizziness or fainting could be life-threatening, such as when operating machinery and driving.

 Worsening of Medical Conditions

-Gout is a form of arthritis that leads to severe pain and tenderness in the joints.
-The condition is due to excess uric acid crystallizing in the joints.
+- Gout is a form of arthritis that leads to severe pain and tenderness in the joints.
+The condition is due to excess uric acid crystallization in the joints.
 Water fasts may increase the production of uric acid, which can increase the risk of a gout attack.

-Eating disorders may worsen with fasting.
-There is also evidence that doing fasts while at a young age may encourage eating disorders as well.
+- Eating disorders may worsen with fasting.
+There is also evidence that doing fasts at a young age may encourage eating disorders as well.

 Some people are at a higher risk of medical complications, including people:

 If you fall under this category, contact a medical professional before starting this or any fasting regimen.